SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 very same principle as before for your run function.
 The post-processing function will be called after the completion of all single runs.

+Moreover, please note that your trajectory will **NOT** contain the data computed during the single runs, since this has been removed after the single runs to save RAM.
+If your post-processing needs access to this data, you can simply load it via one of the many loading functions (:func:`~pypet.naturalnaming.NNGroupNode.f_load_child`, :func:`~pypet.naturalnaming.NNGroupNode.f_load_item`) or even turn on auto-loading.

 Note that your post-processing function should **NOT** return any results, since these will simply be lost.
 However, there is one particular result that can be returned,